bsccf/Uni-notes/Mathematics for Engineering and the Environment/Differentiation 1/Newton-Raphson procedure/Newton-Raphson procedure.md

 This is a method used to find increasingly accurate solutions to non-linear equations.
 ![[Pasted image 20211018102902.png]]

 Basically you go to a point on the line and then extend a tangent from that point, where the tangent intercepts the x axis is your new approximation of x.
-This method can find the value of x
+This method can find an accurate approximation of x quite quickly.

 ## Method